 The compensation process is activated when a decision is reached that a member of the DGS is unable to repay its depositors.
 In this case, the relevant decision is adopted either by the Central Bank of Cyprus or through an order for special liquidation of the credit institution in question issued by a Court of the Republic or by the judicial authority of the country where the member is established.

 The maximum amount of compensation, per depositor, per credit institution is €100.000, including accrued interest.
 This limit applies to the aggregate deposits held with a particular credit institution.
-When calculating the amount of compensation payable to a depositor, any loans or other credit facilities granted by the credit institution to a specific depositor are set-off against his/her deposits.
-Any counterclaims that the particular credit institution may have against the depositor in respect of which a right of set-off exists, may also be set-off.
+When calculating the amount of compensation payable to a depositor, the deposits are set-off with all kinds of counterclaims that the credit institution has against the depositor (e.g. loan instalments or other credit facilities) provided these have fallen due and in respect of which such a right exists.

-In case of payout activation of the DGS, an announcement is made by the Management Committee on the website of the Central Bank of Cyprus and in the local press.
+In case of DGS activation, the Management Committee of the DGS makes a relevant announcement on the website of the Central Bank of Cyprus and in the local press.